G01d3nW01f/CTF-collection/web/LFI/Counter/readme.md

 readfile is a neat PHP function that: “Reads a file and writes it to the output buffer.”
 Contrary to include, it also supports reading URL streams like http:// resources and directly writes them to the output buffer.

-Attack plan:
+#Attack plan

 Use readfile to read a big and slow HTTP resource (and keep the connection open) Use Nginx’s fastcgi_buffering to create a tempfile Include the freshly created tempfile
 Usual racing and stuff
-    …

 Profit

 Annoyances: